Brand Measurement Case Studies

 The Results Replicate Across Categories and Channels

-Both results below came from top-of-funnel brand-building campaigns only — no DR. Both outperformed direct response by every measured standard.
-Two more data points showing this is not a one-off.
+Both results below came from top-of-funnel brand-building campaigns only — no DR. Both outperformed direct response on the measured standards in these tests.
+Two more data points showing the pattern across categories.
 More case studies are being added continuously.

 Geo-holdout test measuring brand campaign impact on wholesale sell-through at a major outdoor retailer, excluding all DTC channels.
 Brand building materially drives wholesale — revenue you cannot reach with direct response.